BLOG

 Magok-i Attori — The Mosque That Sank Into the City

-Magok-i Attori Mosque is one of the oldest surviving religious buildings in Bukhara, with origins that go back to pre-Mongol times, when the site was already used as a place of worship.
+Magok-i Attori Mosque is one of the oldest surviving religious monuments in Bukhara, with origins going back to the pre-Islamic period, when this area was already linked to an early bazaar of perfumes, herbs, and medicinal goods.

-The name “Magok-i Attori” means “mosque in the pit,” because over centuries the ground level of the city rose so much that the building gradually sank below street level.
-Today, you descend a few steps to enter it — as if stepping into another layer of time.
+The name means “mosque in the pit,” as the ground level of the city gradually rose over centuries, leaving the building partially below street level.
+Today, visitors descend several steps to enter it, creating the feeling of stepping into a lower historical layer of the city.

 May 25, 2026